-While some of the local communities particularly rely on fishing-related economic activities, extending the proposed SAM model to the community level (or any other spatial scale) requires significant investment in identifying the economic relationships between different sectors or industries (including both seafood and non-seafood industries) within each broader-defined region.
+While some of the local communities particularly rely on fishing-related economic activities, extending the proposed SAM model to the community level (or any other spatial scale) requires significant investment in identifying the economic relationships between different sectors or industries (including both seafood and non-seafood industries) within each broader-defined region, this including deriving estimates on intra-regional trade in commodities and flow of earnings.
 It is an appealing extension of the current model, but not a feasible avenue for the project with its current time frame.

-At this time, a simplified approach is suggested.
+At this time, for increasing spatial resolution of assessed economic impacts, a simplified approach is suggested.
 The community impacts can be evaluated based on local exposure to the region's Pacific halibut economic impact, using calculated multiplier effects.
 Key metrics to consider here are created employment opportunities, wages brought to local circulation, and inflow of capital from outside through offering recreational fishing opportunities.
 It is also essential to consider the changes in quota distribution.
 In a system based on transferable quotas, small remote fishing communities are more likely to sell their quota, and what follows is a disproportional economic impact on the spatial scale.
 Loss of fisheries opportunities in small indigenous communities can be an unintended consequence of quota systems (Carothers, Lew, and Sepez 2010; Szymkowiak, Kasperski, and Lew 2019).
+Residency of Alaskan quota owners, down to the owner's address, can be searched using CFEC Public Search Application.
+Canadian quotas (L fishery), which are vessel-based, can be allocated based on vessel owner's residency, searchable in Canadian Register of Vessels available through Transport Canada's Vessel Registration Query System.

 While the specifics of the methodology for this component of the study are yet to be determined, the results could be delivered at, for example, port-level, considerably increasing the resolution of the assessed economic impacts.
-More granularity in results would, however, require access to trip-level data on revenue from landed harvest.
-Such data are currently available only for Alaska.9 Access to equivalent data for British Columbia and the US West Coast is a prerequisite for conducting such analysis for all IPHC-managed Pacific halibut producing areas.
+More granularity in results would, however, require more detailed data on revenue from landed harvest.
+Such data are currently available only for Alaska.
+Request for access to individual trip revenue data for the US West Coast is pending.
+For British Columbia, the IPHC is planning to adopt a calculation method based on IPHC-collected logbook data and monthly prices for Prince Rupert and Port Hardy from IPHC Fishery-Independent Setline Survey (FISS) sales.12